weichenn/Case-Study/README.md

 ## Software used
 SPSS software

-📙 This code is only for assignent purpose, not for bussiness use.
+📙 This is only for assignment purpose, not for business use.